prathyu3122/prathyu3122/README.md

 Here is my self intro... :blush: :arrow_heading_down:
 ## Self Introduction:
 My name is ***Prathyusha Rejeti***.
-I am currently pursuing my Bachelor of Technology degree in Computer Science background at Rajiv Gandhi University of Knowledge Technologies, Srikakulam.
+I am currently a Bachelor of Technology graduate in Computer Science background at Rajiv Gandhi University of Knowledge Technologies, Srikakulam.
 I am too exicted to work on Web development or Machine Learning or Data Science Projects.
-I am always very curious and excited to learn and explore through different creative ideas regarding Machine Learning.
+I am always very curious and excited to learn and explore through different creative ideas regarding Machine Learning and Web Development using React JS.

-- 🔭 I’m currently working on a Machine Learning - Heart Disease Prediction Project.
+- 🔭 I’m currently working on a React JS Projects.
 - 🌱 I’m currently learning **Machine Learning techniques**.
 - 👯 I’m looking to collaborate on **AI** or **ML projects**
 - 💬 Ask me about anything you like.